Sam Kerr video: Court told Matildas star and partner feared kidnap before calling police ‘f...king white and stupid’

 A night of celebration ended in Sam Kerr crawling out of the broken back window of a taxi, then being arrested for racially aggravated abuse of a London police officer, causing “harassment, alarm or distress,” a UK court has been told.

-Jurors watched footage of the Australian women’s football captain telling officers she and partner Kristie Mewis feared they were being kidnapped after the driver refused to let them out of his cab following a row over compensation for vomit in the back of his vehicle.
+The developments surrounding the Matildas captain came as the Australian women’s football team’s coach Tom Sermanni said her position as skipper had become an “interesting question” since video footage was played to a London court, showing Kerr telling officers she and partner Kristie Mewis feared they were being kidnapped after a taxi driver refused to let them out of his cab following a row over compensation for vomit in the back of his vehicle.

 Sign up to The Nightly's newsletters.